Last Updated on April 17, 2021 by Jim Ferri

 Samburu is a semi-desert savannah that was inaccessible for many years.
 Although small in size compared to other Kenyan parks, it attracts numerous wildlife.
 Its Uaso Nyiro River also has a large population of Nile crocodiles.

-Animal sightings are a communal effort on game drives, which usually start slow.
-But after an hour or so, guide radios come alive as guides share their discoveries with one another.
+Animal sightings are a communal effort on safari game drives in Kenya and Tanzania, which usually start slow.
+But after an hour or so, guide radios come alive as guides share their discoveries.
 You’re soon racing off on a bouncing ride cross-country, camera at the ready.
 In Samburu, that was how we found the elusive leopard, which we followed for an hour.

 Our lodgings were at the Samburu Intrepids Lodge, another upscale “camp.”
-In fact, throughout the trip I found all of our accommodations to be upscale.
+In fact, in both Kenya and Tanzania I found all of our accommodations to be upscale.
 Several members of our group who had been on other Friendly Planet tours said they continued to book with FP tours because of the value it offered, the experience of its guides, and the quality of the hotels.

 Lake Nakuru National Park

-Six days into our trip we headed to Lake Nakuru National Park, considered one of Kenya’s finest.
+Six days into our Kenya- Tanzania- Safari we headed to Lake Nakuru National Park, considered one of Kenya’s finest.
 It’s on the floor of the Great Rift Valley, the immense trench that stretches 3,700 miles from Lebanon to Mozambique.

 En route to the park, we passed tea plantations covering the hillsides, before stopping at an overlook for a view of the southern end of the Rift Valley.
 It was an impressive site, also welcomed as a break on the long ride.